 specific to each amino acid.
 The key elements of an amino acid are carbon,

-hydrogen, oxygen, and nitrogen, though other elements are found in the
+, and nitrogen, though other elements are found in the

 side-chains of certain amino acids.
 About 500 amino acids are known

 (though only 20 appear in the genetic code) and can be classified in many